Private party auto loan: What it is and how to find one

 Private party loans can be easier to qualify for than traditional loans.
-But lenders may charge more because buying from an individual is considered riskier than buying from a dealer.
+However, lenders may charge more because buying from an individual is considered riskier than buying from a dealer.
 Despite the higher cost associated with private party auto loans, there are ways to find lenders that offer auto loans you can afford.

 What is a private party auto loan?